sardell/cui-ng/directives/cui-expandable/README.md

 * Now has a scope variable called expanded that will be true when the cui-expandable element has the expanded class.
 This variable should be read only and altering it will not toggle the expansion - for that use the scope method `toggleExpand()`.
 * Now can be only expanded or only closed using `expand()` or `collapse()`.

+## Change Log 2/18/2016

+* Now using jquery's `animate({'height':'toggle'})` to toggle the height, rather than having a max-height set on the body.
+This makes the animations feel much smoother and more responsive.